odow/Kokako.jl/docs/src/tutorial/02_adding_uncertainty.md

 ```

 This concludes our second tutorial for `Kokako.jl`.
+In the next tutorial,
+[Tutorial Three: objective noise](@ref), we extend the uncertainty to the fuel
+cost.